 I trust that you are used to hearing terms such as "religious extremism," "Islamofascist," "Islamic extremist," and the like.
-If you have been exposed to any of the U.S. media's coverage of Bush's unjust war in Iraq, you have encountered these phrases countless times.
+If you have been exposed to any of the U.S. news media's coverage of Bush's unjust war in Iraq, you have encountered these phrases countless times.
 They provide us with a useful starting point in defining Christian extremism.

 In the interest of both brevity and improved understanding, I will place the following discussion in a Christian context, exploring the meanings of Christian fundamentalism, extremism, and terrorism.
 What do we mean by Christian fundamentalism, and what criteria identify a Christian fundamentalist?
 Drawing on multiple scholarly sources, we can utilize the following criteria:

 - Biblical Inerrancy/Literalism (at least with regard to creation)

 - Premillenialism (expectation of second coming, rapture, etc.)

 The Christian extremist shares these attributes with the Christian fundamentalist but meets some additional criteria not met by the fundamentalist.
 That is, fundamentalism subsumes extremism so that all extremists are fundamentalists but not all fundamentalists are extremists.
 The following are the additional criteria met by Christian extremists:

 - Exclusivity (conviction that those who do not share their religious viewpoint are not "real" Christians)